UbiquityDotNET/Llvm.NET/docfx/articles/InternalDetails/LlvmBindingsGenerator-Configuration.md

 consistent, without actually breaking the ABI of the LLVM-C APIs.

 ## MarshalingInfo
-This is a collection of [IMarshalInfo](xref:LlvmBindingsGenerator.IMarshalInfo) instances used to transform function parameter and return types as well as add appropriate marshaling attributes for them.
+This is a collection of `LlvmBindingsGenerator.IMarshalInfo` instances used to transform function parameter and return types as well as add appropriate marshaling attributes for them.
 This is the most complex implementations of all the passes.
 Though declaring the table is made a lot easier by the various IMarshalInfo implementation types.